knanne/knanne.github.io/_posts/2016-10-25-Creating a website with Jekyll and GitHub Pages.md

 ## Plugins

 Plugins written in Ruby and either store in your `_plugins` dir or installed with a gem are able to add a lot of convenience and features to a site.

-But, [according to the Jekyll docs](http://jekyllrb.com/docs/plugins/), custom `.rb` files do not run during build on GitHub pages since it is built in `--safe` mode.

-Therefore only install from gem for now if you are hosting on GitHub pages.
+However, [according to the Jekyll docs](http://jekyllrb.com/docs/plugins/), custom `.rb` files do not run during build on GitHub pages since it is built in `--safe` mode.
+Therefore only install from available gems for now if you are hosting on GitHub pages.

 ## Collections